-During fiscal year 2023, the Nominating and Governance Committee (previously the Remuneration Committee) together with the Company's external executive remuneration advisers, reviewed the Company's non-executive director compensation program ("Director Remuneration Program") to ensure it remained competitive with similarly sized companies.
-Based on the survey of the market, the Nominating and Governance Committee recommended updating the Program to achieve the primary objectives of ensuring that director compensation remains competitive to attract candidates necessary to support the Company's strategic objectives and including equity as a component of the Program to establish a cash/equity position that is consistent with best practice.
-The Nominating and Governance recommended (i) an increase in the non-executive base fee for calendar year 2023 (and the fee increase was effective from the start of the calendar year) with the goal over a three-year period of reaching, approximately, the median compensation level of the Company's peer group, and (ii) to include an annual equity grant as part of non-executive directors fees whereby a portion of their base Board member fee is applied to acquiring the Company's shares.
+In 2022, the Nominating and Governance Committee together with the Company's external executive remuneration advisers, reviewed the Company's non-executive director compensation program ("Program") to ensure it remained competitive with similarly sized companies.
+Subsequently, the Program was updated to (i) increase the non-executive base fee for calendar year 2023, and (ii) include an annual equity grant as part of non-executive directors fees whereby a portion of their base Board member fee is applied to acquiring the Company's shares.
+This has ensured that the Company's strategic objectives and establishing a cash/equity position is consistent with best practice.
+Non-executive directors base fees increased in fiscal year 2025, in line with the goal over a three-year period of reaching, approximately, the median compensation level of the Company's peer group.
 Details of the Company's Non-Executive Director Equity Plan are provided below.